kjpgit/techdemo/lambda_dns_benchmark/README.md

 However that makes performance highly variable.

-I have no idea what the performance guarantees or limits are, but it doesn't seem to be based on the published ENI rate.
-Limiting it by ENIS, which are in turn based on Lambda security groups, is confusing and stupid-as-hell for developers.
+I have no idea what the performance guarantees or limits are, but it doesn't seem to be using the published ENI rate.
+Limiting it by ENIs, which are in turn based on Lambda security groups, would be confusing-as-hell for developers.
+It should scale based on Lambda size and concurrency.